crumblingstatue/cargo-presets/0000-cargo-presets.md

 # Drawbacks
 [drawbacks]: #drawbacks

+- This makes cargo slightly more complex.

+    It should be a relatively simple addition though.
+    I don't expect the implementation to add over 1000 lines.

-This makes cargo slightly more complex, and has to read an additional file.
+- Cargo has to read an additional file.

+    However, this shouldn't have a significant performance impact, as it's only done once, during cargo's initialization phase.

+There should be no impact to users who don't use the presets feature.
 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives